laboon/ebook/text/20_requirements.md

 Note that the bad requirements all state __how__ something should be done, not __what__ the system needs to do.
 What happens if the memory address where the velocity value is stored is changed?
 The entire requirement would have to be changed, as well as any that may have depended on it.
 Why is it important to use an antimatter-matter reactor, specifically?
 The key thing is that the spaceship can move at a specific velocity.
 Finally, why is it important that a relational database is used to store coordinates?
 From the user's perspective, all that they care about is that the coordinates are stored.

 For complex or safety-critical systems, requirements may specify implementations.
 In these cases, it is critical that a system not only does something, but does it in a proven and specified way.
 For most systems, however, it is overkill and greatly limits flexibility as the software development process continues.
+It also makes it more difficult to test these requirements, since not only does the tester need to determine whether the expected behavior matched the observed behavior, but also needs to determine how the observed behavior occurred.

-By requiring implementation details, however, you remove the possibility of black-box testing.
+By requiring implementation details, you remove the possibility of black-box testing.
 Without looking at the code, how can you be sure that the system is displaying the contents ofmemory location 0x0894BC40?
 It's impossible (unless you have the incredibly specific superpower of being able to look at a RAM chip and somehow know what is being stored at and where).
 All tests would have to be white box tests.

 #### Testability